peterlnewton/LocalSimulation/README.md

 This was made possible thanks to the work by 4.16 from UE4 Devs new Immediate Physics. https://www.unrealengine.com/en-US/blog/gdc-2017-making-physics-based-mayhem

-Woulnd't be here without their work exposing the API.
+Wouldn't be here without their work exposing PhysX API.

 I've taken it a step further, and abtracted the implementation using a Blueprint Actor.
 Now you can control low level physics with just a few commands in Blueprint. :)